DirectSponsor/roflfaucet/README.md

 - No unnecessary containers or nesting
 - Clean, readable code for maintenance

+## Recent Updates

+- Improved gallery image sizing for PostImg GIFs on the faucet-result page.
+- Discovered postimage.cc serves low-quality previews for GIFs despite using direct URLs.
+- Applied CSS to force image height to 200px to improve visibility temporarily.
+- Consider replacing PostImg with a more reliable image hosting service.

 ## Next Steps

 1. Add real content to the faucet page